hi-mamba/database-learning/NoSQL/Redis/30、原理知识点/51、Redis数据过期策略详解.md

     /* Don't expire anything while loading.
 It will be done later. */ if (server.loading) return 0;

-    /* If we are in the context of a Lua script, we pretend that time is
-     * blocked to when the Lua script started.
-This way a key can expire
-     * only the first time it is accessed and not in the middle of the
-     * script execution, making propagation to slaves / AOF consistent.
-     * See issue #1525 on Github for more information. */ mstime_t now = server.lua_caller ? server.lua_time_start : mstime();
+    mstime_t now = server.lua_caller ? server.lua_time_start : mstime();

     return now > when;
 }

-/* This function is called when we are going to perform some operation
- * in a given key, but such key may be already logically expired even if
- * it still exists in the database.
-The main way this function is called
- * is via lookupKey*() family of functions.
- *
- * The behavior of the function depends on the replication role of the
- * instance, because slave instances do not expire keys, they wait
- * for DELs from the master for consistency matters.
-However even
- * slaves will try to have a coherent return value for the function,
- * so that read commands executed in the slave side will be able to
- * behave like if the key is expired even if still present (because the
- * master has yet to propagate the DEL).
- *
- * In masters as a side effect of finding a key which is expired, such
- * key will be evicted from the database.
-Also this may trigger the
- * propagation of a DEL/UNLINK command in AOF / replication stream.
- *
- * The return value of the function is 0 if the key is still valid,
- * otherwise the function returns 1 if the key is expired. */

 int expireIfNeeded(redisDb *db, robj *key) {
     /*如果没有过期，就返回当前键*/
     if (!keyIsExpired(db,key)) return 0;

-    /* If we are running in the context of a slave, instead of
-     * evicting the expired key from the database, we return ASAP:
-     * the slave key expiration is controlled by the master that will
-     * send us synthesized DEL operations for expired keys.
-     *
-     * Still we try to return the right information to the caller,
-     * that is, 0 if we think the key should be still valid, 1 if
-     * we think the key is expired at this time. */

      /*如果我们正在slaves上执行读写命令，就直接返回，
           *因为slaves上的过期是由master来发送删除命令同步给slaves删除的，